 ... are still in swing The combatants are Google's Chrome, Microsoft's Internet Explorer, Mozilla's Firefox, Opera, Safari, and others.
 The Browser Wars will NOT be fought on this moderated board, however.

 This board is dedicated to constructive discussion of the open source, standards based, products from MOZILLA.ORG, and particularly the Firefox Browser, Thunderbird e-mail client, and SeaMonkey.
-User experiences will be greatly appreciated.
+User experiences are welcome.

 The first post to this board provides Wikipedia's exceptional overview of Firefox, but that overview is constantly updated and the latest version is always available here: